sharadregoti/tyk-docs/tyk-docs/content/tyk-identity-broker.md

 TIB provides a simple API through which traffic can be sent.
 The API will match the request to a profile which then exposes two things:

-1. An **Identity Provider** that will authorise a user and validate their identity
+1. An **Identity Provider** that will authorize a user and validate their identity
 2. An **Identity Handler** that will authenticate a user with a delegated service (in this case, Tyk)

 #### Identity Providers